-Regardless of whether you are battling unending piles, stuffed closets, or a crazy-busy week these types of clutter can have quite an effect on your mental and physical well-being.
+Regardless of whether you are battling unending piles, stuffed closets, or a crazy-busy week, these types of clutter can affect your mental and physical well-being.
 A cluttered mind can cause you to be unable to focus or concentrate.
 It can lead to procrastination and can zap your energy levels.
-If not addressed and in more prolonged or severe cases it can even cause you to experience anxiety, depression, and social isolation.
+If not addressed and in more prolonged or severe cases, it can even cause you to experience anxiety, depression, and social isolation.

-During the first of a two-part audio series, Brad and Jonathan discuss the importance of simplifying your life in order to reduce the amount of noise and stress that may cause mental bottlenecks.
+During the first two-part audio series, Brad and Jonathan discuss the importance of simplifying your life to reduce the amount of noise and stress that may cause mental bottlenecks.
 Listen to part 1 of the podcast below:

 A Self-Check to Address the Mess

 Identifying the areas in your life where you are experiencing clutter is the first step to addressing it.
-Here are some simple self-check questions that you can ask yourself to note whether you are experiencing certain types of clutter and how they may be affecting your life.
+Here are some simple self-check questions you can ask yourself to note whether you are experiencing certain types of clutter and how they may affect your life.